The State of Electronic Health Records Security in 2026

 HIPAA requires workforce training under 45 CFR §164.308(a)(5).
 Compliance-focused training delivered once a year satisfies the requirement on paper but does not meaningfully change behavior.
 The organizations that consistently reduce their incident rates combine annual compliance training with quarterly phishing simulations, role-specific modules for high-risk groups — billing, registration, IT administrators — and immediate remediation training for employees who fail simulated phishing tests.

-Get a Free EHR Security Assessment
+Schedule Your Free HIPAA EHR Security Assessment

 Electronic Health Records Security: Frequently Asked Questions